semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 1. You will not be able to make edits to `semgrep-core`, for example to fix a parse error.
-2. Semgrep will fail if the interface between `semgrep` and `semgrep-core` has changed since the binary was compiled.
+2. Semgrep will fail if the interface between `semgrep-cli` and `semgrep-core` has changed since the binary was compiled.
    This has historically been happening around every two months, but can happen at any time without notice.